ctds-usyd/library-webscraping/_episodes/01-introduction.md

 {: .output}

-This comma-delimited format lists each resolution on a separate line, with the fields "year", "symbol", "title" and "url" separated by commas (",").
+This comma-delimited format lists each resolution on a separate line, with the fields "date", "symbol", "title" and "url" separated by commas (",").

 Looking at the web site, it appears quite close to this format already: each page, such as [the one for 1962](http://www.un.org/en/sc/documents/resolutions/1962.shtml)